 For Internet bound egress traffic, specifying outbound policy at IP address level is not sufficient as the domain names of a site can be translated to many different IP addresses.

 On the other hand, workloads in AWS are mostly applications or programs where it is deterministic which outbound APIs the application program calls.
-For example, the application runs API queries to www.salesforce.com for data retrieving; the application also runs API queries to www.google.com for app authentication.
-In these cases, making sure only these sites are allowed for egress traffic is sufficient from security point of view.
-Note this is very different from on-prem situation where end user traffic and application traffic are mingled together, you may need a full fledged firewall for Internet bound traffic.
+For example, an application runs API queries to www.salesforce.com for data retrieving and runs API queries to www.google.com for app authentication.
+In these cases, making sure that only these sites are allowed for egress traffic is sufficient from security point of view.
+Note this is very different from on-prem situations where end user traffic and application traffic are mingled together; you may need a full fledged firewall for Internet bound traffic.

 Another use case is for PCI DSS compliance.
 PCI DSS specifies that if you handle any payment and sensitive data, there must be firewall policy enforcement at the egress.
 In the cloud, the logical egress point is per VPC.